IMIO/Products.MeetingMons/src/Products/MeetingMons/README.txt

 1. Overview
 ===========
-MeetingCommunes is a specific profile for the package Products.PloneMeeting
+MeetingMons is a specific profile for the package Products.PloneMeeting

-It configures PloneMeeting to be useable for college and council of belgian cities
+It configures PloneMeeting to be useable for college and council of Mons

 2. Project resources
 ====================